As far as we can discern, the sole purpose of human existence is to kindle a light of meaning in the darkness of mere being.

 This link will take you to the comprehensive Wikipedia web page on Jung.
 This page also contains a discussion of Jung's influence in the formation of Alcoholics Anonymous and the 12 Steps.
 The school of psychology based on C.G.
 Jung's ideas is called Analytical Psychology or Jungian Psychology.
 You may read about Analytical Psychology here.

 The Philemon Foundation is a cutting edge of research and scholarship on Jungian psychology.
 It is currently preparing for publication the Complete Works of C.G.
 Jung in English and German.
-In distinction to the widely know Collected Works, it will comprise material hitherto unpublished or believed "lost".
+In distinction to the widely known Collected Works, it will comprise material hitherto unpublished or believed ”lost.“ Jung History is one of the foundation's publications.
+It provide accounts of some of the ongoing research supported by the Philemon Foundation and other news.
+In recent years, an increasing amount of new historical research on C. G. Jung has been undertaken, based on the study of hitherto unknown primary materials.

-Many of our therapists are members of the Inter-Regional Society of Jungian Analysts.
-The Society’s web site contains a wealth of information, including articles, and details about their training program.
+Our psychoanalysts and many of our therapists are members of the Inter-Regional Society of Jungian Analysts.
+The Society's web site contains a wealth of information, including details about their training program.
+By Robert Sheavly